nllz/IRTF-HRPC/draft-anonymity.md

 : A state of an individual in which an observer or attacker cannot identify the individual within a set of other  individuals (the anonymity set). {{RFC6973}}

 Linkability
-: Linkability of two or more items of interest (IOIs, e.g., subjects, messages, actions, ...) from an attacker’s perspective means that within the system (comprising these and possibly other items), the attacker can sufficiently distinguish whether these IOIs are related or not. {{AnonTerm}}
+: Linkability of two or more items of interest (IOIs - Items Of Interest, e.g., subjects, messages, actions, ...) from an attacker’s perspective means that within the system (comprising these and possibly other items), the attacker can sufficiently distinguish whether these IOIs are related or not. {{AnonTerm}}

 Pseudonymity
-: Dervided from pseudonym, a persistent identity which is not the same as the entity's given name.
+: Derided from pseudonym, a persistent identity which is not the same as the entity's given name.

 Unlinkability
 : Unlinkability of two or more items of interest (IOIs, e.g., subjects, messages, actions, ...) from an attacker’s perspective means that within the system (comprising these and possibly other items), the attacker cannot sufficiently distinguish whether these IOIs are related or not. {{AnonTerm}}